typst-community/tytanic/docs/book/src/guides/test-sets.md

 ## Patterns
 Note that patterns come in two forms:
-- raw patterns: They are provided for convenience, they have been used in the examples above and are simply the pattern kind followed by a colon and any non-whitespace characters.
+- Raw patterns: They are provided for convenience, they have been used in the examples above and are simply the pattern kind followed by a colon and any non-whitespace characters.
-- string patterns: A generalization which allows for whitespace and other ambiguous cases.
+- String patterns: A generalization which allows for whitespace and other ambiguous cases.

 This distinction is useful for scripting and some interactive use cases.
-String patterns have delimiters with which any ambiguties can be avoided, but they require more careful consideration of shell interpolation rules.
+String patterns have delimiters with which any ambiguities can be avoided, but they require more careful consideration of shell interpolation rules.

 ## Scripting
 If you build up test set expressions programmatically, consider taking a look at the built-in test set functions.